loire/SeekViralReads/README.md

    * on the viral Refseq database (complete genome), with blastn
    * on a complete viral protein database (blastx), with blastx

-This script is to be executed on cc2-login (southgreen cluster).
-It will take as argument two fastq files and fasta files with the potential contaminent sequences